Murciano207/SpookFinance-docs/getting-started/faq.md

 There are also various kinds of Smart Pools - Core Yogi Pools controlled by a smart contract.
 Yogi is designed to be easily extensible; the Core Concepts page referenced above has some suggestions for Smart Pool designs.

 Some Smart Pool concepts have already been implemented, and many more are in development.
-The first implementation was actually [PieDAO](https://piedao.org/) - they created a series of "++" tokens \(e.g., BTC++, USD++\): Yogi Pool tokens representing a basket of cryptocurrencies, chosen by the community through a DAO mechanism.
-Their smart pools control the underlying Yogi Pool, and implement features like value caps, pausing trading, etc.
+The first implementation was actually [PieDAO](https://piedao.org/).

-Since Yogi Pool tokens are also compliant BEP20 tokens, they can also be composed into "meta" pools, which also exist \(e.g., [BTC++/USD++](https://pools.balancer.exchange/#/pool/0x7d2f4bcb767eb190aed0f10713fe4d9c07079ee8/)\).
+Since Yogi Pool tokens are also compliant BEP20 tokens, they can also be composed into "meta" pools.

 The home-grown "Configurable Rights" Smart Pool is less trustless than a Core Yogi Pool, since Smart Pool creators can \(by definition\) alter the parameters of a "live" Yogi Pool that allows public LPs.
 To mitigate this, CRP creators can choose exactly which parameters can be changed, at create time.
 As the name implies, this is done by granting the Smart Pool contract one or more "Rights" - the right to change one of the parameters. \(A CRP with no rights would be equivalent to a Core Yogi Pool.\)

-[Ampleforth](https://www.ampleforth.org/) is another example of a smart contract system.
-There is also plenty of innovation in the design of tokens.
-AMPL is an "Elastic Supply" token - instead of a fixed supply, like Bitcoin, and a volatile price -- AMPL is a kind of stable coin where the peg is maintained by adjusting the supply based on demand.
-These tokenomics can then interact with Yogi Pool settings in creative ways.
-This will not be supported on V2.

 ## Using Yogi Protocol